uma-dev/Car-game/README.md

 ### Adding more levels

-The blocks chases the car while increasing their length and speed, as you can see above in the **thing_width** and **thing_speed** incremments.
+The blocks chases the car while increasing their length and speed, as you can see above in the **thing_width** and **thing_speed** increments.
-You can set wathever values and conditions you want to customize the level changes.
+You can set whatever values and conditions you want to customize the level changes.

 ```
   if score % 5 == 0 and score < 20: